-satel_integra component will allow Home Assistant users who own a Satel Integra alarm panel to leverage their alarm system and its sensors to provide Home Assistant with information about their homes.
+satel_integra integration will allow Home Assistant users who own a Satel Integra alarm panel to leverage their alarm system and its sensors to provide Home Assistant with information about their homes.
 Connectivity between Home Assistant and the alarm is accomplished through a ETHM extension module that must be installed in the alarm.
 Compatible with ETHM-1 Plus module with firmware version > 2.00 (version 2.04 confirmed).

 There is currently support for the following device types within Home Assistant:

-- Binary Sensor: Reports on zone statuses
+- Binary Sensor: Reports on zone or output statuses

 The module communicates via Satel’s open TCP protocol published on their website.
 It subscribes for new events coming from alarm system and reacts to them immediately.